suomitek/suomitek-appboard/docs/developer/end-to-end-tests.md

 These tests are executed by the script [scripts/e2e-test.sh](../../script/e2e-test.sh).
 This script:

  1. Installs Tiller using a certificate (this step is skipped when `HELM_VERSION=v3`)
- 2. Installs Kubeapps using the images built during the CI process
+ 2. Installs Suomitek-appboard using the images built during the CI process
  3. Waits for the different deployments to be ready
  4. Execute the Helm tests (see the section below for more details).
  5. Execute the web browser tests (see the section below for more details).